-Used book sale benefiting University of Denver libraries.
-Over 40,000 quality books are for sale at the Book Stack, a used book store run by volunteers, on the main level of Mary Reed.
+Used book sale benefiting University Libraries.
+Over 40,000 quality books for sale at the Book Stack, a used book store run by volunteers, located on the main level of the Mary Reed Building.